zenml-io/zenml/examples/custom_materializer/README.md

 - `ASSOCIATED_ARTIFACT_TYPES` simply define what `type` of artifacts are being stored.
 This can be `DataArtifact`, `StatisticsArtifact`, `DriftArtifact`, etc. This is simply a tag to query certain artifact types in the post-execution workflow.

+## Overview

+This example builds a simple custom materializer for a custom object that is passed between two steps.

+What's important to know: Use the ZenML `fileio` handle to ensure materialization logic works across artifact stores (local and remote like S3 buckets).

 ## Run it locally